xamantra/momentum/README.rewrite.md

 <hr>

 Thanks for checking out *momentum*.
-I hope you try it soon and don't hesitate to file and [issue on github](https://github.com/xamantra/momentum/issues).
+I hope you try it soon and don't hesitate to file on [issue on github](https://github.com/xamantra/momentum/issues).
 I always check them everyday.